mksunny1/eventiveness/readme.md

 - Ultimately users, which is another name for *all of us*, will benefit the most when all the industry practitioners have the right tools to be more productive and to perform at their best.
 HTML, JavaScript and CSS are amazinng technologies and we need to emphasize and consolidate this in modern web development.

-Apart from this brief guide and the [API](https://mksunny1.github.io/eventiveness/docs/api/) documentation, there are also some examples which can be used to understand how the parts fit together and to develop a feel for using Eventiveness.
+Apart from this brief guide and the [API](https://mksunny1.github.io/eventiveness/docs/api/) documentation, there are also some examples which can be used to understand how the parts fit together and to develop a feel for using eventiveness.
 If you want to see the output of the exmples, you can run the included server with `npm start` and visit the 'examples' site at http://localhost:8000/docs/examples/index.html.
 The site is also hosted online [here](https://mksunny1.github.io/eventiveness/docs/examples).

 What follows is a brief description of the 8 libraries and how to include them in your projects.